-More information about direct payments is available on the Direct PaymentsResource Hub
+More information about direct payments is available on the Direct Payments Resource Hub Direct payments: a guide | SOCIALCARE.WALES

 Susan is an unpaid carer.
 She was worried about bills and caring.
 She went to CAB4Carers for advice.
 They looked at her income and helped her claim the benefits she could get.
 They also made sure she had a Carers' Needs Assessment from her local authority, so she had more support.